federicalaurino/MANworks/transport/README.md

 -  doc       : produces the documentation (html, tex)
 -  pdf       : produces a guide in portable format
 - library    : build the library from files in include/
+- static     : build a static library from the files in include/

 ## RUN EXAMPLES
-To run a specif example, go to the related subdirectory
+To run a specific example, go to the related subdirectory
 ```
-$ cd src/3_Yshaped
+$ cd src/3_network_transp
 ```
 Build the program
 ```